-V.9.2.9.4 STUDY PROGRAMME
+V.9.3.1.4 Study programme

-- a) A student for the master's degree must, unless the research director decides otherwise, follow an approved study programme in the research focus area in consultation with the school director (A.7.3). - b) A student that has been admitted to the master's degree must present a research proposal to the executive committee of the faculty council for approval in consultation with the research director and school director within six months after registration as a student. - If a student fails in presenting the research proposal for approval within six months, the studies are terminated.
+- A student for the master's degree must, unless the research director decides otherwise, follow an approved study programme in the research focus area in consultation with the school director (A.7.3). - b) A student that has been admitted to the master's degree must present a research proposal to the executive committee of the faculty council for approval in consultation with the research director and school director within six months after registration as a student. - If a student fails in presenting the research proposal for approval within six months, the studies are terminated.

-V.9.2.9.5 DURATION OF THE STUDIES
+V.9.3.1.5 Duration of the studies